wp-plugins/wp-classified/README.txt

 You have now there a new tab called "wpClassified" to configure the plugin.

-You will need to make the following folders writable (chmod 777) :
+You will need to make the following folders writeable (chmod 777) :

 /wp-classified/images
 /wp-classified/images/topic